awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.managing.as.md

 ## Launch the Configuration<a name="create_deploy_NET.managing.as.launchconfig"></a>

-You can edit the launch configuration to control how your Elastic Beanstalk application provisions Auto Scaling resources\.
+You can edit the launch configuration to control how your Elastic Beanstalk application provisions Amazon EC2 Auto Scaling resources\.

 The **Minimum Instance Count** and **Maximum Instance Count** boxes let you specify the minimum and maximum size of the Auto Scaling group that your Elastic Beanstalk application uses\.